ADD CONDITION

 CareOne SF Menthol Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

-Adults and children 5 years and over should allow 1 drop to dissolve slowly in the mouth, which may be repeated every 2 hours as necessary or as directed by a doctor.
+For adults and children 5 years and over, allow 1 drop to dissolve slowly in your mouth, and you may repeat this every 2 hours as necessary or as directed by a doctor.
+For children under 5 years, consult a doctor.

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.

-If you are pregnant or breastfeeding, you should ask a health professional before use.
+If you are pregnant or breastfeeding, you should ask a health professional before using CareOne SF Menthol Cough Drops.

 Packaging Info